CurioTeam/curio-parachain/README.md

 Rollapp is a platform for tokenization of real world assets as non-fungible and fractionalized tokens and a markeplace on Curio Parachain.

-Rollapp has a set of modules for implementing the NFT trading logic (ERC-721 and ERC-1155 standards) and additional features such as royalties, NFT redeem logic.
+Rollapp has a set of modules for implementing the NFT trading logic (ERC-721, ERC-1155, ERC-1633 standards) and additional features such as royalties, NFT redeem logic.
 Real world assets tokenized as NFTs are trading on Rollapp: assets owned by CurioDAO (a user can buy and become the owner of an asset, and co-ownership of an asset - art, a car) and also users assets.
 Using Rollapp, any user can tokenize their physical goods - watches, collectible game cartridges, cars, art, music, real estate and others, and next sell it on Rollapp and others NFT markets.
 NFTs on Rollapp can be bought or sold for CGT tokens.

 Assets such as wines, game cartridges, sneakers that CurioDAO has tokenized and put for sale can be redeemed as physical goods.
 This process requires the user to complete the KYC procedure (using [CurioInvest account](https://curioinvest.com/register)).
 In the future, a system (working like Escrow) will be developed where users will be able to sell their tokenized goods to other users as the sale of NFT and delivery of the physical goods.